Explore health content from A to Z.

 Electrocardiogram (ECG or EKG).
 This test records the electrical activity of your heart.
 During an ECG, small pads (electrodes) are placed on your chest, arms, and legs.
 Wires connect the pads to a machine, which records your heart’s electrical signals.

 Heart monitor.
-There are two types of external heart monitors:
+There are 2 types of external heart monitors:

-Treatment depends upon whether structural heart problems are present.
-It is also determined by the severity of symptoms.
+Treatment depends on whether structural heart problems are present.
+It is also determined by the severity of symptoms: